phaletho1/Project101/Investec/README.md

 LAST step do a build and run the tests
 Please note the chrome driver on this project support only the latest version (Version 99.0.4844.84 (Official Build) (64-bit)) and

-Also the URL for the API is throwing a 403 Forbidden Error - I was anot able to test but I believe the code I've written should ruturn the response.
+Also the URL for the API is throwing a 403 Forbidden Error - I was anot able to test but I believe the code I've written should return the response.